sarkar-abhranshu/sarkar-abhranshu/readme.md

 ###

 # 💫 About Me:
-🔭 I’m currently working on App Development, ML and integrating AI into mobile and web apps.<br>👯 I’m looking to collaborate on projects related to AI/ML<br>🌱 I’m currently learning Data Analysis, App Development using React Native and Arduino Coding
+🔭 I’m currently working on App Development, ML and integrating AI into mobile and web apps.<br>👯 I’m looking to collaborate on projects related to AI/ML<br>🌱 I’m currently learning Data Analysis, App Development using React Native and Web Development

 ## 🌐 Socials: